Instructor Pool Interior Design and Interior Architecture UC Berkeley Extension

 Additional qualifications (required at time of start)

+All work must be performed in the United States, whether in person or online.
 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 Due to the part-time, temporary nature of instructor positions, UC Berkeley Extension is unable to provide US visa/work permits for this position.

 Professional Industry Credential: Certified Interior Designer (CCIDC/NCIDQ)

 5 or more years of professional experience in the course subject.

 Teaching, training or coaching experience in the course subject, within a corporate environment, or at a U.S. college/university institution.

 Experience teaching online and/or developing academic content for online courses.

 Knowledge of federal and California state laws and regulations as applicable to the course subject.